pTurboGFP-PRL

 Vector description

-pTurboGFP-PRL is a promoterless vector encoding green fluorescent protein, TurboGFP (see protein description), which can be used as in vivo reporter of gene expression.
+pTurboGFP-PRL is a promoterless vector encoding green fluorescent protein TurboGFP, which can be used as in vivo reporter of promoter activity (see reporter description).
 TurboGFP codon usage is optimized for high expression in mammalian cells (humanized) [Haas et al., 1996].
-To increase mRNA translation efficiency, Kozak consensus translation initiation site is generated upstream of TurboGFP coding sequence [Kozak, 1987].
+To increase mRNA translation efficiency, Kozak consensus translation initiation site is generated upstream of the TurboGFP coding sequence [Kozak, 1987].

-Multiple cloning site (MCS) is located upstream of the upstream of the Kozak consensus translation initiation site and can be used to clone a promoter or a promoter/enchancer combination of interest.
+Multiple cloning site (MCS) is located upstream of the Kozak consensus translation initiation site and can be used to clone a promoter or a promoter/enchancer combination of interest.
 Without the addition of a functional promoter, this vector will not express TurboGFP.

 SV40 early promoter (PSV40) provides neomycin resistance gene (Neor) expression to select stably transfected eukaryotic cells using G418.
 Bacterial promoter (P) provides kanamycin resistance gene expression (Kanr) in E. coli.
 Kanr/Neor gene is linked with herpes simplex virus (HSV) thymidine kinase (TK) polyadenylation signals.